jimvickery/ChinookDatabase1.4_CompleteVersion/README.md

 It has several Queries for Chinook Database...also code to create a database inside of any SQL DB such as Oracle's SQL Live at https://livesql.oracle.com/apex/f?p=590:1000.
-There you can create a free account and use the SQL in middle of allQueries.html page to create a database, populate it and then query it using the queries from this page.
+There you can create a free account and use the SQL in middle of allQueries.html page to create a database, populate it and then query it using the queries from stated page.
 ```